dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 (9.33)

-To find how (Δ𝑙)typical spring depends on ℎ, compare typical bond springs in the thick and thin blocks—for example, a spring halfway from the neutral line to the top surface.
+To find how (Δ𝑙)typical spring depends on ℎ, compare typical bond springs in the thick and thin blocks — for example, a spring halfway from the neutral line to the top surface.
 Because the thick block is twice as thick as the thin block, this spring is twice as far from the neutral line in absolute distance.

 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae